ViviZa/lawyer-dude/README.md

 # lawyer-dude [![Build Status](https://api.travis-ci.com/ViviZa/lawyer-dude.svg?branch=master)](https://travis-ci.com/ViviZa/lawyer-dude)

-This e-learning tutorial will show the user how to correctly license images from the internet and how to use them for own purposes.
-In about 30 minutes the user will click through an individual story and learn all the important facts about open content, creative commons and the license notice.
-The Lawyer Dude is always at the users side to help out when things get tricky.
+The Lawyer Dude tutorial shows users how to correctly license images from the Internet and use them for their own purposes.
+Users click through their individual story and learn all the important facts about open content, Creative Commons and license notices.
 ### Getting started
 Run the app in the development mode:<br>